w3c/testtwf-website-src/CONTRIBUTING.md

 ## Build tool

-This website is currently built using [GitHub Pages][gh-pages] which itself relies on [Jekyll][jekyll].
-This automatically transforms the content of this repository into a [static website hosted on GitHub][github-io].
-We now have the [testthewebforward.org domain][testtwf-org] pointing to it.
+This website is [Jekyll][jekyll].
+This transforms the source content into a set of static HTML pages which can then be served using any webserver.

-### Running Jekyll locally

-Installing the [same version of Jekyll][install-jekyll] used by GitHub Pages along with all of its dependencies is a one liner.
-From the project's directory, just run:
+## Deployment in Production

+The production copy of this website is located at [testthewebforward.org domain][testtwf-org].
+It is hosted on [GitHub][github-io].
+In order to build the static copy of the website, a [travis][travis] script is run on each commit to the master branch.
+This performs the build steps and pushes the result to a second repository containing only the output HTML and other assets.

+### Testing Changes Locally

+Building the tests locally requires [Ruby][ruby] and [Ruby Gems][gems].
+These are isntalled by default on many systems; if they are not present on your system they can be installed using your package manager or via the installers downloadable on their websites.

+If it not already installed the `bundler` program should then be installed using

+    $ gen install bundler

+The dependencies can then be installed using the `bundle` command:

-    $  gem install github-pages
+    $ bundle install

 If you are running Xcode 5.1 or over and get the following error when installing,